-Rendez-vous avec Mère Nature (Meeting Mother Nature)
+Rendez-vous avec la Mère Nature (Meeting Mother Nature)

-The mouth of Mère Nature was projected on a mountainside, reading a poem (in French and in English) about the many ways humans rely on her.
+The mouth of Mother Nature was projected on a mountainside, reading a poem (in French and in English) about the many ways humans rely on her.
 Her watchful eye was projected on another mountain.
+An abandoned silver was transformed into her reproductive organs: vulva, vagina, and uterus at the end of the mine over 100 meters deep in Aspen Mountain.

 Feral Clocks